 While recent innovations have reduced costs and increased access to environmentally friendly products, there are several practices that can help protect the continued growth of sustainable procurement.
 An important first step is for government purchasers to establish requirements for how funds should be spent, such as requiring that specific percentages be directed toward small, minority-owned, or woman-owned businesses.

 This is an accordion element with a series of buttons that open and close related content panels.

-Phoenix, AZ has developed a Sustainable Purchasing Policy (SPP), which has laid out steps the city takes to “purchase products and services that have a reduced effect on human health and the environment.”
+Phoenix, AZ has developed a Sustainable Purchasing Policy (SPP), which lays out steps the city takes to “purchase products and services that have a reduced effect on human health and the environment.”

-The City of Chicago works with CASE, Chicago Anchors for a Strong Economy, which helps “foster strategic relationships between anchor institutions and small businesses who can supply their needs, to build economic vitality across Chicago’s neighborhoods.”
+Chicago, IL works with Chicago Anchors for a Strong Economy, which helps “foster strategic relationships between anchor institutions and small businesses who can supply their needs, to build economic vitality across Chicago’s neighborhoods.”

-The Minneapolis city government has developed the Small Underutilized Business Program or SUBP, which helps “create opportunities for Minority-owned Business Enterprises (MBEs) and Women-owned Business Enterprises (WBEs).”
+The Minneapolis, MN city government has developed the Small Underutilized Business Program or SUBP, which helps “create opportunities for Minority-owned Business Enterprises (MBEs) and Women-owned Business Enterprises (WBEs).”
 And have strong policies, statues, and ordinances around purchasing and procurement.